monteiroflavio/calculator-manager-api/README.md

 Those files are responsible for allowing this project to be ran agnostic to platform and/or development tools installed.
 Also, they allow a simpler deployment in efemeral machines, such as ECS from AWS.

-### `resources`

-This is where all external resources should be placed.
-Here, deployment files relevant to cloud platform such AWS will take place.

 ### `src/calculator_manager_api`

 All the source code needed to execute the application lies within this folder.
 This is the default files separation in several languages.